TEAMMATES/teammates/docs/development.md

 GET http://localhost:8080/logout
 ```

-### How to enter masquerade mode
+### Masquerading as another user

-Masquerade mode is a feature that enables the admin to create and log in as mock instructors and students for testing and situations where masquerading as another user is applicable.
+Masquerade mode is a feature that enables the admin to log in as mock instructors/students for testing and situations where masquerading as another user is applicable.

+Essentially, when you are logged into the administrator account, you will be able to conveniently and directly access the other instructor/student accounts.
+When in masquerade mode, you should see a `(M)` at the top right of the page you are on.

+**Note**:
+If you decide to use port `8080` for the following steps below, make sure you have run `npm run build` in your project root.
+For more information, refer to [Building front-end files](#building-front-end-files).
+Else, you may use port `4200` which is TEAMMATES' frontend URL.

-- To prepare for entering masquerade mode, do the following:
+To prepare for _masquerade mode_, do the following:

-    - Log in as an administrator to `http://localhost:8080/web/admin/home`.
+- Log in as an administrator via http://localhost:4200/web/admin/home.
+  - For more information, refer to the [Logging in to a TEAMMATES instance](#logging-in-to-a-teammates-instance) section above in this document.
-    - Create a new instructor by filling the Name, Email, and Institution fields in the form
+- Create a new instructor by filling in the Name, Email, and Institution fields in the form provided.
+Once done, click on _Add Instructor_, followed by _Add_ under the **Action** column.
-      provided and submit.
+  - Copy the link address from the **_join link_**.
+- Log out from the administrator account.
+Use the link you copied in the previous step and paste it into your browser's search bar.
+Enter the new account's email and register for the course.
-    - Now, we have a new account that we can masquerade as.
+  - Now, the registration is !!completed!! and we have a new account that we can masquerade as.
+- Lastly, log out from the current account and log back in as an administrator and follow the rest of the steps below.

-- To masquerade as an _instructor_:
+To masquerade as an **_instructor_**:

-    - Use the instructor's URL at /web/instructor/home with the instructor's email appended as a query parameter, e.g. `http://localhost:8080/web/instructor/home?user=kelvin@gmail.com`.
+- Use the instructor's path `/web/instructor/home` with the instructor's email appended as a query parameter, e.g., `http://localhost:4200/web/instructor/home?user=kelvin@gmail.com`.
+- For convenience, http://localhost:4200/web/instructor/home?user=INSTRUCTOR_EMAIL.
+Double click on `INSTRUCTOR_EMAIL` to replace it with the instructor's email.

-- To masquerade as a _student_:
+To masquerade as a **_student_**:

-    - Use the student's URL at /web/student/home with the student's email appended as a query parameter, e.g. `http://localhost:8080/web/student/home?user=janethestudent@gmail.com`.
+- Use the student's path `/web/student/home` with the student's email appended as a query parameter, e.g., `http://localhost:4200/web/student/home?user=janethestudent@gmail.com`.
+- For convenience, http://localhost:4200/web/student/home?user=STUDENT_EMAIL.
+Double click on `STUDENT_EMAIL` to replace it with the student's email.

 ## Running the Datastore emulator